minjechoi/twitter_identity/data/README.md

+# Data directories
-# Contains instructions of where each dataset is stored, and what the stored data represent
+Contains instructions of where each dataset is stored, and what the stored data represent